Samsung/tizen-docs/docs/application/web/guides/security/privacy-related-permissions.md

 For a list of privacy-related privileges, see [Security and API Privileges](../../tutorials/sec-privileges.md).

 > [!NOTE]
->
-> Since Tizen 5.5, pop-ups by `requestPermission()` and `requestPermissions()` are launched as `group mode` with the caller apps.
+> Since Tizen 5.5, if the caller app's `App component type` is `UI app` or `Component based app` with `Frame component` then pop-ups by `requestPermission()` and `requestPermissions()` are launched as `group mode` with the caller apps.
-> If the pop-up is terminated without full response, all the remaining requests that aren't responded by the user will be interpreted as 'Deny' action on behalf of the user.
+> If the pop-up is terminated without full response, all the remaining requests that are not responded by the user will be interpreted as **Deny** action on behalf of the user.
 In this case, the app gets `PPM_DENY_ONCE` response to those permissions.
 The app can again request for those **automatically denied** permissions anytime it needs.
 > Use `requestPermissions()` to request multiple privileges instead of calling `requestPermission()` multiple times.

 <a name="requesting"></a>